shahhafiz/RESTful-API/README.md

 XAMPP, CodeIgniter, React, Material-UI

 ## Disclaimer
-I'am aware of the typo where it should be "exercise" instead of "excercise".
+I'm aware of the typo where it should be "exercise" instead of "excercise".
 Please ignore this typo.

 ## Usage
 1. Create database 'excercise', table 'cms_login', and the fields as follow: